Andarist/react-textarea-autosize/.changeset/loud-boats-judge.md

 'react-textarea-autosize': patch
 ---

-Workaround for Firefox scrollHeight bug affecting textarea height on dynamic toggle
+Workaround for Firefox `scrollHeight` bug affecting textarea's height on a dynamic toggle